LauraCole1900/nosql-social-api/README.md

 ## Usage

-This application is intended to demonstrate a sample social media back-end.
+This application is intended to demonstrate a sample social media back-end using RESTful APIs.

 ## Technologies Used